Last updated: February 27, 2025

 Lee garnered substantial praise and admiration for his defense of Charleston in 1776.
 Though the victory was largely accomplished through the leadership of Col. William Moultrie, Lee received credit and accolades.
 Ironically, Lee wanted to replace Moultrie with Col. Francis Nash of the North Carolina Continentals on the morning of the fateful victory because of Moultrie’s failure to act in compliance with Lee’s orders to evacuate the fort he considered indefensible.
 Lee wrote to Washington on July 1, 1776:

-He joined Washington in New York and began criticizing his superior in written correspondence.
-Longing for Washington’s job and exploiting the recent defeats in New York, Lee penned a Congressman, “Had I the powers, I could do you much good.”
-Lee’s efforts to undermine General Washington were disrupted when he was captured by the British at a tavern in Basking Ridge, New Jersey in December 1776.
-Lee was a notable prize for the enemy, and his release finally came in 1778 after the British loss at Saratoga.
+Lee joined Washington in New York and began criticizing his superior in written correspondence, as he wanted the job of commander.
+Taking advantage of the recent defeats in New York, Lee wrote to a Congressman stating, “Had I the powers, I could do you much good.”2 While Lee intended to undermine General Washington, his plans were thwarted.
+In December 1776, the British captured Lee at a tavern in Basking Ridge, New Jersey.
+He was a notable prize for the enemy, and his release finally came in 1778 after the British loss at Saratoga.

-In May 1778, Lee had returned to the Continental Army in time for the Battle of Monmouth.
-The decisive battle took place on June 28 as the Continental Army shadowed the British through New Jersey after their evacuation from Philadelphia.
+In May 1778, Lee returned to the Continental Army.
+He served in the Battle of Monmouth, a decisive battle that took place on June 28 as the Continental Army shadowed the British through New Jersey after their evacuation from Philadelphia.
 Washington hoped for a limited engagement that would test his army and inflict a defeat on the British.
 The Battle of Monmouth occurred when a limited engagement evolved into a full clash of a portion of the Continental Army under Maj.
 Gen. Lee and the British army.
 Lee ordered a retreat, resulting in a famous exchange of words between himself and His Excellency George Washington.
 Washington's presence and the solidity of other Continental regiments turned a potential rout into a battle in which the Americans won the field, allowing the British to escape to New York.
 The battle resulted in the disgrace of Lee and his court martial.
 It also intensified the political intrigue Lee orchestrated against General Washington.

 Lee’s critiques of Washington finally reached a boiling point for John Laurens, a member of Washington’s military family, who challenged Lee to a duel and shot him in the side, wounding the disgraced officer.
 In 1780, Lee formally resigned from the Continental Army and retired to his estate in Virginia.
 He died from a fever while visiting Philadelphia in 1782.